hashicorp/terraform-provider-google/website/docs/r/compute_global_forwarding_rule.html.markdown

   label in the provided metadata.
   MATCH_ALL - All filterLabels must have matching labels in the provided metadata.

-  Possible values are:
+  Possible values are `MATCH_ANY` and `MATCH_ALL`.
-  * `MATCH_ANY`
-  * `MATCH_ALL`

 * `filter_labels` -
   (Required)
   The list of label value pairs that must match labels in the provided metadata based on filterMatchCriteria
   This list must not be empty and can have at the most 64 entries.
   Structure is documented below.

 The `filter_labels` block supports: